-Keating graduated Northeastern in 2002 with a degree in Criminal Justice.
+Keating graduated from Northeastern University in 2002 with a degree in Criminal Justice.
 He also added a degree in Accounting from Bentley University in May 2013.

 While at Northeastern, Keating was a scholarship athlete in both baseball and hockey.
 In 106 appearances for the men's hockey team as a forward, he tallied 34 points - 15 goals, 19 assists.
-As the first basemen for the Huskies baseball team, Keating starred, racking up numerous awards and honors including Most Valuable Player and Northeastern University Athlete of the Year.
+As the first baseman for the Huskies' baseball team, Keating starred, racking up numerous awards and honors including Most Valuable Player and Northeastern University Athlete of the Year.

-A South Boston resident, Keating will be responsible for assisting in all hockey matters both on and off the ice.
+An Arlington resident, Keating is responsible for assisting in all hockey matters both on and off the ice.